gazebo-web/cloudsim/pkg/orchestrator/README.md

 ## Nodes
 The `Nodes` interface allows you to manage nodes.
 Nodes are a representation of a machine that's running inside the cluster.
-As it is right now, this interface exposes a method to wait until for nodes have joined the cluster.
+As it is right now, this interface exposes a method to wait until nodes have joined the cluster and are ready to be used.

 ## Pods
 The `Pods` interface allows you to manage pods.
 Pods are a representation of a Unit of Work running inside